oercompbiomed/CBM101/index.md

+## Welcome to CBM101 !

+This code repository includes a testing phase GitHub Pages website to share theory materials related to the exercises.

+The current material is still beta version and we welcome feedback to improve it!

+For those contributing to content, here is a short overview of how this material is organized and shared:

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/oercompbiomed/CBM101/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/oercompbiomed/CBM101/edit/gh-pages/index.md) to maintain and preview the content for this website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.